 Let’s rock - basic app

 You have everything set up, so let’s play.
-We don’t want to build solution from scratch that’s why we will use twitter bootstrap nuget package.
+We don’t want to build a solution from scratch that’s why we will use twitter bootstrap nuget package.

 - Create new empty MVC 4 project.